octokit/handbook/README.md

 https://github.com/octokit/openapi

-JSON API specs for for all REST API endpoints for `api.github.com` as well as all currently supported GitHub Enterprise versions. [https://github.com/octokit/openapi](https://github.com/octokit/openapi) pulls changes from [GitHub's official OpenAPI spec](https://github.com/github/rest-api-description/) and adds a `x-octokit` extension with relevant information for Octokit libraries, such as a list of changes for each endpoint, so that OpenAPI operation ID changes don't need to result in breaking changes, but instead deprecations can be implemented.
+JSON API specs for all REST API endpoints for `api.github.com` as well as all currently supported GitHub Enterprise versions. [https://github.com/octokit/openapi](https://github.com/octokit/openapi) pulls changes from [GitHub's official OpenAPI spec](https://github.com/github/rest-api-description/) and adds a `x-octokit` extension with relevant information for Octokit libraries, such as a list of changes for each endpoint, so that OpenAPI operation ID changes don't need to result in breaking changes, but instead deprecations can be implemented.

 In order to act on new releases, install the [openapi-release-notifier](https://github.com/apps/openapi-release-notifier) GitHub App.
-See the app’s description for further information and an example on how trigger a GitHub Action Workflow each time a new OpenAPI spec version was released
+See the app’s description for further information and an example on how to trigger a GitHub Action Workflow each time a new OpenAPI spec version is released.

 ## Webhooks